quickapps/docs/eng/developers/modules.md

         * do_hot_stuff
         * do_cold_stuff

-Well, this structure does not say much...
-What does `do_hot_stuff` actually do ?.
+Well, this structure does not say much.
+What does `do_hot_stuff` actually do ?
 Whould be nice to write a brief description about what this method do, or even better, change its name for a more descriptive one.

-By using **Permissions.yaml** you can overwrite names and create descriptions for both controllers and methods.
+By using the **Permissions.yaml** file you can overwrite names and create descriptions for both controllers and methods.

 YAML structure